 Note: Amargin allowances for specific tyre groups are cumulative.
 E.g., if a candidate tyre is a reinforced snow tyre for use in severe snow conditions, the applicable` Amargin shall be 0.2 + 0.1 + 0.1 = 0.4.
-The reference tyre used to calculate the abrasion index shall be one of the tyres described in 2.4.7. of this Annex.
+The reference tyre used to calculate the abrasion index shall be one of the tyres described in paragraph 2.4.7. of this Annex.

 2.9.
 Test report